thekevinmatz/Kevins_Portfolio/README.md

 Key features of the dashboard include:

-**Data recording and analysis:** The 'Trade Data Recording' tab allows users to input each trade's details, while the 'Trade Analysis' tab generates a dynamic display of the most recent 20 trades (or 'batches') based on the recorded data.
+**Data recording and analysis:** The 'Trade Data Recording' tab allows users to input each trade's details, while the 'Trade Analysis' tab generates a dynamic display of the most recent 20 trades, and the current batch or group of 20 trades(ex.
+Trade 21 - trade 40), based on the recorded data.

-**Real-time P&L tracking:** The dashboard provides a line chart that automatically updates to display the P&L of each trade.
+**Real-time P&L tracking:** The dashboard provides line charts that automatically update to display the total P&L as well as the P&L for the last 20 trades.
 A running total of P&L is also calculated and charted to provide a clear overview of the trading performance over time.

 **Trading statistics:** The dashboard includes a variety of key trading statistics, including total number of trades, win rate, average win/loss, and expectancy, which are all updated in real-time.

-**Conditional formatting:** Visual cues were provided through the use of conditional formatting in order to enhance data clarity and user interaction.
+Additionally, statistics based on each stock traded are broken down to further magnify trading detail.

-**Error handling:** I implemented error-handling functions to ensure that any blank cells or other potential data issues wouldn't disrupt the dashboard's performance.
+**Error handling:** Most importantly, I implemented error-handling functions to ensure that any blank cells or other potential data issues wouldn't disrupt the dashboard's performance, allowing for the dashboard to function without the need for updates.

 The provided screenshot is an example of the dashboard in use, with the numbers shown being purely illustrative.
 To protect my client's privacy, the data used are generated and not based on actual trading performance.
-Furthermore, the dashboard's design and features have been altered in certain ways to further secure confidential information.
+The dashboard's design and features have been altered in certain ways to further secure confidential information.

-With this project, I have showcased my abilities in data analysis, problem-solving, and Excel mastery, all crucial skills for a data analyst role.
-I strive to combine these skills with my strong understanding of business operations to deliver solutions that enhance decision-making and improve performance.
+With this project, I have showcased my abilities in data analysis, problem-solving, and Excel mastery.
+I strive to combine these skills with my strong understanding of business to deliver solutions that enhance decision-making and improve performance.

 *Please note: For privacy and security reasons, the actual dashboard has not been shared.
 The screenshot provided is a altered copy and does not contain real data or sensitive information.*